Boards & Governance

 Board of Directors

-George Kerhoulas, President
+George Kerhoulas, Past-Chair

 “At a past Grand Gala, I bid on and won a walk-on role for the Grand’s production of Miracle on 34th Street for my 8th grade daughter.
 The little girl who entered the stage that night was not the same one who walked off.
 I witnessed the unique power of theatre and am so proud to be a part of the Board.”